 They were worried about their shareholders, their profits, their viability.
 To an extent, that was fair enough.
 Retail shops had been struggling on the High street for some time.
 There were fears many would simply not be able to survive.
 And that was before the pandemic hit.

 ‘WE ARE ALL IN THIS TOGETHER…’

 That was the mantra, the message coming from our company’s corporate upper management.

 But it was, of course, complete and utter horseshit.

-Instead – as always – the responsibility for sustaining our business and its customers day-to-day essential needs had been shifted on to the lowest paid workers in the place.
-My co-workers and I were facing down uncertainty, washing our hands like we had run out of OCD meds, and trying to enforce some sort of social distancing.
+Instead – as always – the responsibility for sustaining our business, and its customers day-to-day essential needs, had been shifted on to the lowest paid workers in the whole fucking place.

 And while we worried about bringing home a deadly virus, the suits in the higher echelons of our corporate board room were taking meetings online, safely sequestered in their homes.

 While my colleagues and I were worried about disciplinary action or being fired for not turning up at our hourly wage job, our CEO was still collecting his full seven figure salary.
 Not only that, he actually had the audacity to accept a large bonus and pension payments on top of it!